dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-pysam_count.md

 ---
 categories:
 - python
-date: '2017-08-31'
+date: '2017-11-08'
 github_link: https://github.com/Damien-Black/dnanexus-example-applets/tree/master/Tutorials/python/pysam_count
+summary: Counts the number of reads in a BAM file.
 title: Pysam
 type: Document
 ---
 This applet performs a SAMtools count on an input BAM using Pysam, a python wrapper for SAMtools.

-## How is Pysam obtained
+## How is Pysam provided?

-Pysam is obtained through a `pip install` using the pip package manager in the dxapp.json's `runSpec.execDepends` property:
+Pysam is provided through a `pip install` using the pip package manager in the `dxapp.json`'s `runSpec.execDepends` property:
 <!-- Since JSON can't be commented cannot autogenerate below.
 YAML looking good right now -->

 ```json